 - Houdini!!!
 The Career of Ehrich Weiss (1997)

 - The Metamorphosis: The Apprenticeship of Harry Houdini (2012)

 - The Life and Afterlife of Harry Houdini (2019)

 Jim Collins worked as Houdini trusted chief assistant and mechanic from 1910 until Houdini's death in 1926.
 Collins was instrumental in the creation of many of Houdini most famous effects, including the Chinese Water Torture Cell.

-Jim Collins is a bit of mystery.
+Jim Collins is a bit of a mystery.
 That's because he preferred to stay behind the scenes both during and after Houdini's career.
 But we do know he was born in the UK, possibly Portsmouth, on December 13, 1882.
-In 1902 he answered an ad in a London paper to become Hardeen's assistant.
-Houdini hired Collins on December 3, 1910 (at least this is date Collins signed his official oath of secrecy).
+In 1902, he answered an ad in a London paper to become Hardeen's assistant.
+Houdini hired Collins on December 3, 1910 (at least, this is the date Collins signed his official oath of secrecy).
 It's speculated that Houdini needed Collins' carpentry skills in the construction of his Double Fold Defying Mystery box.

 After Houdini's death, Collins went on to assist Hardeen during the 1930s and '40s.
 He even occasionally performed on his own.
 Jim Collins died in Philadelphia on March 6, 1942.